 Users reported that this error was fixed by using bcdedit or by fixing Windows Registry, so be sure to try those solutions.

 Bad system config info error can be either caused by software or hardware.
 If the error is caused by hardware components, unfortunately, you will be forced to replace that particular component.

 - How can I fix bad system config info?

 That problem is usually caused by bad drivers so the first step would be to update them.
 If the problem persists, you can always rely on our full, step-by-step guide to fix the bad_system_config_info error.

 - How do I fix the blue screen of death?

-There are a lot of BSoD errors out there so you will have to read carefully the error code displayed on the screen while the BSoD is making its appearance and search for that specific code.
-However, you can try to run your computer in Safe Mode and see if the problem manifests again.
+There are a lot of BSoD errors out there so you will have to look for the error code and search for that specific code.
+You can also check our list with the best software to fix BSoD.

 Editor’s Note: This post was originally published in March 2020 and has been since revamped and updated in October 2020 for freshness, accuracy, and comprehensiveness.